KhaylaPaws/KhaylaPaws/README.md

   <img src="https://img.shields.io/static/v1?label=&message=GitHub&color=fbbed3&logo=github&logoColor=black&style=flat" style="transform: scale(1.5); transform-origin: top left;">
 </a>
 -->

+# About! :D
+idk what to put here

+you will never see me on twitter, facebook, tiktok, whatsapp, messenger, instagram, or paypal.
+I refuse to use these plateform/services for one reason or another.

 # Info! :D
 This bio is actually a readme of my special respository: [README.md](https://github.com/KhaylaPaws/KhaylaPaws/blob/main/README.md)